mgunyho/vastamyrkky/README.md

 the HTML of the page as it is being displayed to you and it is never sent anywhere.

+## Installation

+Because this extension cannot be used without logging in to MyCourses, it cannot be distributed on the official Mozilla addon platform.
+To install the extension manually, head on to the [releases](https://github.com/mgunyho/vastamyrkky/releases) page and pick the `.xpi` file from the latest version.
+Either double-click on the downloaded file or type `about:addons` into the address bar and select `Install Add-on From File...` from the cog menu.
+It should be possible to update the add-on automatically from within Firefox after it has been installed.

 ## Hacking

 ### Installing development version on Firefox